 Data Policy

-Policy 2023-01 on the handling of research data at the Leibniz Centre for Agricultural Landscape Research (ZALF) e.V.
+Directive 2023-01 on handling research data at the Leibniz Centre for Agricultural Landscape Research (ZALF) e.V.

 1. Preamble

-The Leibniz Centre for Agricultural Landscape Research (ZALF) e.V. ("ZALF") researches impact relationships in agricultural landscapes.
+The Leibniz Centre for Agricultural Landscape Research (ZALF) e.V. ("ZALF") conducts research on causal relationships in agricultural landscapes.
 Its goal is to provide society with the knowledge base for the sustainable use of agricultural landscapes through excellent research.
-Research data form the basis of scientific work at ZALF.
+Research data form the foundation of scientific work at ZALF.

-ZALF supports the Leibniz Association's aim of establishing responsible and sustainable handling of, and open access to, research data as a cornerstone of its research strategy.
-Due to changes and updates, the following Policy 2023-01 entered into force on 2023-01-01.
+ZALF supports the Leibniz Association's effort to establish responsible and sustainable handling of, and open access to, research data as a cornerstone of its research strategy.
+Due to changes and updates, the following directive 2023-01 came into force with effect from 01.01.2023.

-Based on this policy, ZALF provides all actors involved in the research process with binding support for handling research data in accordance with the FAIR principles.
+Based on this policy, ZALF provides all actors involved in the research process with binding support in handling research data in accordance with the FAIR principles.

 2. Definitions

-Actors: Actors are all researchers and employees involved in the research process at ZALF who have an existing employment relationship with ZALF.
+Actors: Actors are all researchers and staff members of ZALF involved in the research process who have an existing employment relationship with ZALF.

-Research data (RD): RD comprise all data that arise or have arisen in the scientific work process as a result of the intellectual activity of the actors.
-They may be generated through digitisation, source research, experiments, measurements, surveys, simulations or interviews and are described with metadata.
+Research data (RD): Research data comprise all data that arise or have arisen in the scientific work process as a result of the intellectual activity of the actors.
+They can result from digitisation, source research, experiments, measurements, surveys, simulations or interviews, and are described with metadata.

-Research data management (RDM): RDM is the continuous process of managing, curating, publishing, registering (DOI) and archiving RD throughout their entire life cycle.
+Research data management (RDM): Research data management is the continuous process of managing, curating, publishing, registering (DOI) and archiving research data throughout its entire life cycle.

-Data management plan (DMP): A DMP enables the structured documentation of the handling and use of RD during and after a research project.
+Data management plan (DMP): A DMP enables the structured documentation of how research data are handled and used during and after a research project.

-Embargo: An embargo is a limited period of time that may be granted to actors in order to exercise the right of first use of research data.
+Embargo: An embargo is a limited period of time that can be granted to actors to exercise the right of first use of research data.

-Research project: A research project is an undertaking at ZALF or with ZALF participation whose aim is to generate new findings along a research question.
+Research project: A research project is an undertaking at ZALF or with ZALF participation aimed at gaining new insights along a research question.

-Metadata: Metadata are structured, standardised contextual information about RD and their characteristics.
-The metadata standards used by ZALF when publishing RD are mandatory and increase discoverability and scientific reusability.
+Metadata: Metadata are structured, standardised contextual information about research data and their characteristics.
+The metadata standards used by ZALF when publishing research data are mandatory and increase findability and scientific reusability.

-Reusability: In the sense of the ZALF Open Access Strategy and the FAIR principles, this means the ability to download, copy, distribute, process by machine and use RD without major financial, technical or legal restrictions.
+Reusability: In line with the ZALF Open Access Strategy and the FAIR principles, this is understood as the possibility to download, copy, distribute and machine-process research data and to use them without significant financial, technical or legal restrictions.

 Personal data: Any information relating to an identified or identifiable natural person.